arangodb/docs/3.10/arangographml-getting-started.md

  'time_submitted': '2023-09-05T15:09:02.768518'}
 ```

-## Access the predictions
+### Access the predictions

-You can now direclty access your predictions in your application.
-If you left the default option you can access them via the dynamically created colleciton with a query such as the following:
+You can now directly access your predictions in your application.
+If you left the default option you can access them via the dynamically created
+collection with a query such as the following:

 ```
 ## Query to return results